ianstormtaylor/slate/docs/reference/slate/schema.md

 # `Schema`

 Every Slate editor has a "schema" associated with it, which contains information about the structure of its content.
 For the most basic cases, you'll just rely on Slate's default core schema.
-But for advanced use cases you can enforce rules about what the content of a Slate document can contain.
+But for advanced use cases, you can enforce rules about what the content of a Slate document can contain.

 ## Properties